AdRoll/baker/content/en/docs/How To/baker_components.md

 ## Metrics

-The list of available metrics bakends.
+The list of available metrics backends.

-As for the components explained in the previous paragraph, metrics can be imported from what is included into Baker or can be a custom implementation of the `baker.MetricsClient` interface (or a mix of the two options).
+This list can contain a metric backend already included into Baker or a custom implementation of the `baker.MetricsClient` interface.

 For details about metrics, [see the dedicated page](/docs/core-concepts/metrics).

 ## User

-This field contains the list of user-defined configurations, that are configurations not strictly used by the Baker topology but that a user can read from the Baker TOML configuration file and use anywhere in the code.
+This field contains a list of user-defined configurations structures that are not strictly useful to Baker but that users can add to Baker TOML file and use for other purposes.

 To learn more about this topic, read the
 [dedicated section](/docs/core-concepts/toml/#user-defined-configurations) in the Pipeline